VicentMolesCases/thesis_latex_template/README.md

 # thesis_latex_template
-Template to generate the report for a BSc/MSc/PhD thesis using the implemented latex class `ThesisClass.cls`.
+Template to generate the report for a BSc/MSc/PhD thesis using the implemented LaTeX class `ThesisClass.cls`.

 ### Main features